Homepage | Projects | Writings | Files

 Here you can find a (never complete) list of projects I've been involved into.
 Some of them have their homepages, some not.
 Some are just mentioned, without any description.
 That is because I don't have too much time (nor will) to spend on the details and so only those that are really worth looking at get some time dedicated to them.

-In this list you are going to find a names of the projects (in roughly counter-chronological order) and a brief description of each.
+In this list you will find names of the projects (in roughly counter-chronological order) and a brief description of each.
 If the name of the project is not a link to some more thorough description, then it is unavailable.
 You can always contact me and ask for more info, of course (look at the main page for the contact info).
 Here we go.

 -- I have written and maintain an Android application for the visitors of the festival.
 This is a convenience app helping visitors of a weekend-long open air festival to survive and find their ways around the place.